danee940/Coronavirus-Tracker-Project/README.md

 # Coronavirus-Tracker-Project
-Short coronavirus tracker made with Spring, which showd the total cases and daily new cases globally and per country.
+Short coronavirus tracker made with Spring, which shows the total cases and daily new cases globally and per country.
+It refreshes the data daily.

 This is my first project, making it while studying in uni.
 A good starting project to kind of see a product go from start to finish.